sustainability-zhaw/download-gateway/README.md

 - `service.dbhost` is a simple string with the hostname and port of the database service/API gateway.
 - `debug.level` sets the debug level of the system.
 Default value is `notice`.
 The download gateway uses [my service logger](https://github.com/phish108/node-service-logger) for logging with the respective logging levels.

-## Deployment

-An example deployment can be found in the `contrib`-folger.
-The docker-compose-file `dev.yaml` can be used alongside with the services of [the integration test suite](https://github.com/sustainability-zhaw/integration-test).

 ### Debug levels